 Fill the spa to its correct operating level.
 Be sure to open all valves and jets in the plumbing system before filling to allow as much air as possible to escape from the plumbing and the control system during the filling process.
+It is always best practice to fill the spa at the filter area.

-After turning the power on at the main power panel, the top-side panel display will go through specific sequences.
+After turning the power on at the main power panel, the top-side control panel display will go through specific sequences.
 These sequences are normal and display a variety of information regarding the configuration of the hot tub control.